Jake Fraley showing some other worldly abilities to draw walks in Mariners lineup

 - Evan White (right hip flexor strain) has started a running progression and will go on a rehab assignment at the end of the week or early next week.

-- Kendall Graveman, RHP (COVID-19 injured list) will throw a live batting practice session in Tacoma on Saturday and then appear in at least one game on a rehab assignment before returning to eh bullpen.
+- Kendall Graveman, RHP (COVID-19 injured list) will throw a live batting practice session in Tacoma on Saturday and then appear in at least one game on a rehab assignment before returning to the bullpen.

 - Drew Steckenrider, RHP (COVID-19 injured list) is with the Mariners in Anaheim and is expected to be activated in the next few days.
-It will probably be on Saturday based on the usage of Friday’s bullpen start.
+It will probably be Saturday based on the usage of Friday’s bullpen start.

-- Casey Sadler (right shoulder impingement) had a setback on Thursday during his throwing progression.
+- Casey Sadler (right shoulder impingement) had a setback Thursday during his throwing progression.
 He is going to get examined by team doctors.

-- Sam Haggerty (left shoulder inflammation) has not started any baseball activity.
+- Sam Haggerty (left shoulder inflammation) has not started any baseball activities.

 M’s pick up pitcher